 This might just be the best smelling cake I have ever made.
 Is that a weird thing to say?
 Maybe, but it seriously smells SO damn good.
 They should bottle this stuff – it’s intoxicating.
 I adapted this Bundt from last year’s Rum & Eggnog Loaf and used my S’mores Bundt as a base for it (minus the graham crackers).

 Rather than doing a glaze for this cake, I wanted something a bit richer, so I opted for a cream cheese frosting.
 I’m not the biggest cream cheese fan, and find it overpowering at times, but it really works with this cake!
 The sweetness of the cake is toned down by the tanginess of the cream cheese frosting.

 The frosting actually curdled on me a bit, likely because I used cold eggnog straight from the fridge instead of letting it come to room temperature.
 I forgot to let it sit out before making the frosting and assumed that 2 Tbsp wouldn’t make a difference.
 Well, it does!
 Learn from my (many) mistakes, people.
 Make sure ALL of your ingredients are at room temperature.
 This should be the case for almost anything you bake, unless it’s a pie crust and requires cold butter.
 Take the ingredients out about 2 hours before you plan to use them — butter, eggs, milk, etc.

-The flavour of this Rum & Eggnog Bundt is truly unique and delicious — not like any cake I’ve had before!
-The eggnog and nutmeg add a yummy holiday flavour, and the rum kicks it up a notch.
+The flavor of this Rum & Eggnog Bundt is truly unique and delicious — not like any cake I’ve had before!
+The eggnog and nutmeg add a yummy holiday flavor, and the rum kicks it up a notch.